roshmadosh/Kaput/README.md

-# Kaput: A Simple Web Application for Tracking Job Applications
+# Kaput: A Simple Web Interface for Tracking Job Applications
 ---

 The app is named after the sound my car makes, which I'm hoping to replace once